 Yankey H, Anaokar JM, Meyer JE.
-Absence of fibrosis after stereotactic body radiation therapy (SBRT) for hepatocellular carcinoma (HCC) in a multiple-transplant.
+Absence of fibrosis after SBRT for HCC in a multiple-transplant patient.
 Appl Rad Oncol.
 7(4):38-42.

 Mr. Yankey is a fourth-year medical student at Lewis Katz School of Medicine, Temple University, Philadelphia, PA.
 Dr. Anaokar is assistant professor of radiology, Department of Diagnostic Imaging, Fox Chase Cancer Center, Philadelphia, PA.
 Also at Fox Chase, Dr. Meyer is associate professor of radiation oncology, Department of Radiation Oncology.
 Disclosure: The authors have no conflicts of interest to disclose, and no part of this article has been previously published elsewhere.
 Acknowledgements: This publication was supported by grant number P30 CA006927 from the National Cancer Institute, NIH.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the National Cancer Institute or the National Institutes of Health.